BREADFRUIT: NATURE’S BOUNTY (WITH ADDED MUTINY)

 Breadfruit & related plants used as food (William Rhind (1841)

 Breadfruit will flourish only within a certain latitude range where the rainfall and temperature suit it, as this map shows.
 I include this information in case you ever find yourself in the awkward position of being socially stranded with someone whose conversation has become soporific.
-Be armed with some useful worldwide breadfruit stats for just such an occasion – you will soon find yourself alone…
+Be armed with some useful worldwide breadfruit stats for just such an occasion – the fact that Madagascar is a suitable yet not a very good location, for example (not enough rainfall).
+You will soon find yourself alone…

 A CULINARY TREAT